nouyang/researchblog/source/_posts/Automated-Experimental-Setup.md

             outf.flush()
 ```

-Also came across a neat way to avoid having to modify the file all the time, because when I power cycle the arduino, it'll occasionally change the port it's connected  [1].
+Also came across a neat way to avoid having to modify the file all the time, because when I power cycle the c, it'll occasionally change the port it's connected  [1].

 **Serial port changes**
 ```python